2020 Microsoft Legal Internship for a Law Student with a Disability

 The legal intern will work within Microsoft's Corporate, External, and Legal Affairs department in Redmond, Washington, for 10 to 12 weeks during the summer.
 The intern will have a broad range of responsibilities from across the department, which may include researching legal issues impacting business strategy, drafting transactional documents, attending client meetings and product reviews, and collaborating with internal teams on cross-group projects.
 Get ready to overcome challenges, forge solutions, and provide direct counsel to the cutting edge of the world's most dynamic industry.

-- Paid travel to Microsoft
+- Paid travel to and from Microsoft

-- Paid corporate housing
+- Paid corporate housing or housing stipend

 - Subsidized car rental or transportation allowance plan